 Jesus did not reveal himself as the Christ to all of Israel until the week of his death.
 He came preaching the Kingdom of God, but he was not ready to tell them that he was the King of that Kingdom.
 When God revealed to Peter that Jesus was the Christ, Jesus was thrilled (Matt.
-16:13-19), but he immediately told them not to tell anyone else (v.
+16:13-19), but he immediately told the apostles not to tell anyone else (v.
 20).
 It was only later in the Gospels, that last week before his crucifixion, that he began to reveal who he was.
 That revelation got him killed.

-That is significant, but it is not as important as the confession that will get you into the Kingdom.
+That is significant, but it is not as important as the confession that will get you into the kingdom.

 Christ and Son of God

 We will go into this much deeper in the chapter titled "Building on the Right Rock," but it is necessary to discuss it here because this is the Gospel.

 But these [things] are written, that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life through his name.
 (Jn.
 20:31)

 John wrote his entire Gospel to get us to believe one thing: that Jesus is the Christ, the Son of God.
 The importance of that one statement is highlighted by Jesus' reaction to Peter when he said those words.